Putting the “Core” in Your Core-Flex Mobility Program

 How Do You Define “Core” Policy Benefits?

-When deciding which policy elements will be core benefits (those benefits that everyone within a certain population receives), you need to identify your organisation’s definition of ‘core’ policy benefits.
+When deciding which policy elements will be core benefits (those benefits that everyone within a certain population receives), you need to identify your organization’s definition of ‘core’ policy benefits.
 To help you decide, you can probe a little further by answering a few questions:

 - What do you consider the purpose of your core benefits?